Judge1234/regular_polyhedrons/README.md

-##Plotting Increase of the Surface Area and Volume of the Regular Polyhedrons
+<h3>Plotting Increase of the Surface Area and Volume of the Regular Polyhedrons</h3>